SME-TEAM: Leveraging Trust and Ethics for Secure and Responsible Use of AI and LLMs in SMEs

-To overcome these challenges, SMEs must embed trust and ethical principles at the core of their AI adoption strategies.
-By prioritizing transparency, explainability, accountability, and secure-by-design approaches in SMEs, technological innovation aligns with societal values and regulatory expectations.
-Explainable AI mechanisms \cite{sarker2024explainable, lee2025toward, zhao2024explainability} allow stakeholders to understand decision-making processes, strengthening trust among customers, employees, and regulators.
-Ethical design practices, combined with human oversight, help mitigate bias, ensure equitable outcomes and align AI use with societal values.
-Importantly, sector-specific tailoring such as bias mitigation in financial services, or transparent consent mechanisms in healthcare, ensures that ethical safeguards align with contextual needs.
-By adopting secure-by-design architectures and maintaining robust governance strategy, SMEs can balance innovation with responsibility.
-Ultimately, trust and ethics shift AI adoption from being a potential risk to becoming a strategic driver of competitiveness, resilience, and sustainable innovation in SMEs.
+Overcoming these challenges requires SMEs to embed trust and ethical principles, discussed briefly in Section \ref{Conceptual Foundation for the Framework}, at the core of their AI adoption strategies.
+By prioritizing transparency, explainability, accountability, and a secure-by-design approach in SMEs, technological innovation aligns with both societal values and regulatory expectations.
+Explainable AI mechanisms \cite{sarker2024explainable, lee2025toward, zhao2024explainability} provide insights into decision-making processes that enable stakeholders to build confidence and trust among consumers, employees, and regulators.
+Human oversight strengthens ethical design principles, which reduce bias, ensure fairness, and align AI applications with moral and societal values.
+Importantly, sector-specific adaptation, such as bias mitigation in financial services or transparent consent mechanisms in healthcare, ensures that ethical safeguards align with contextual needs.
+By adopting secure-by-design architectures and maintaining a robust governance strategy, SMEs can balance innovation with responsibility.
+Ultimately, trust and ethics shift the adoption of these emerging technologies from being a potential risk to becoming a strategic driver of competitiveness, resilience, and sustainable innovation in SMEs.